sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 Validations are checks performed in the Sequelize level, in pure JavaScript.
 They can be arbitrarily complex if you provide a custom validator function, or can be one of the built-in validators offered by Sequelize.
 If a validation fails, no SQL query will be sent to the database at all.

-On the other hand, constraints are rules defined at SQL level.
+Constraints are rules defined at SQL level.
 The most basic example of constraint is an Unique Constraint.
 If a constraint check fails, an error will be thrown by the database and Sequelize will forward this error to JavaScript (in this example, throwing a `SequelizeUniqueConstraintError`).
 Note that in this case, the SQL query was performed, unlike the case for validations.

 ## Unique Constraint